-Alonso and Matouschek (2008) were the first to argue that the monopoly regulation problem can be understood as a delegation problem.
+tion problem can be understood as a delegation problem.
 As an application of their analysis, they study optimal regulation when costs are privately observed by the regulated firm and transfers are infeasible, and they report conditions under which price-cap regulation is optimal.
 Our analysis differs in two ways.
 First, Alonso and Matouschek assume that the monopolist produces regardless of its cost type and do not include a participation constraint.
-Indeed, their price-cap solution would violate an ex post participation constraint, since the cap is below the marginal cost of the highest-cost firm.
-By contrast, we include an ex post participation constraint, allow for exclusion, and consider as well the setting in which the ex post participation constraint holds but exclusion is infeasible.
-When exclusion is not optimal or is infeasible, the optimal price cap in our model is placed at a higher level than in their analysis and generates zero profit for the highest-cost firm.
+Indeed, their price-cap solution would violate an ex post participation constraint.
+We include an ex post participation constraint, allow for exclusion, and consider as well the setting in which the ex post participation constraint holds but exclusion is infeasible.
+When exclusion is not optimal or is infeasible, the optimal price cap in our model is placed at a higher level than in their analysis.
 Second, Alonso and Matouschek assume that demand is linear and the regulator maximizes aggregate social surplus.
 We consider a more general family of demand functions and regulator objectives, and we provide conditions under which exclusion is optimal when demand is linear.